Notes to The Theory of Two Truths in India

 10. Nāgārjuna's Mūlamadhyamakakārikā is known to have at least eight Indian commentaries, four of which are preserved in Tibetan translation—commentary by Buddhapālita know simply Buddhapālitavṛtti, Bhāvavevika's Prajñapradīpa (Lamp), Candrakīrti's Prasannapadā (Clear Words), and commentary called Akutobhyayā—and four of which are not preserved in Tibetan translation are those of Devaśarman, Guṇamati, Guṇaśrī, and Sthiramati.

-12. The ordination lineage found in the Tibetan sources such as George N. Roerich's The Blue Annals (Delhi: Motilal Banarsidass, 1976) tells us Śāntarakṣita is a disciple of Jñānagarbh.
+12. The ordination lineage found in the Tibetan sources such as Roerich 1976 tells us Śāntarakṣita is a disciple of Jñānagarbh.

 13. Changkya (1989: 254–255) makes this point, which I think is a noteworthy since Yogācāra Svātantrika Madhyamaka only adopts Yogācāra's account of the conventional truth, but not its account of the ultimate truth.
 It rejects, even conventionally, Yogācāra's claim that the consciousness and the nondual reality are ultimately real.
 Blumenthal (2004: 172) however reads the two systems to mean Yogācāra and Madhyamaka.
 If Changkya's argument is correct, which I think he is, then Blumenthal's unspecified reading of the two systems might mislead the readers into thinking that the Yogācāra Svātantrika Madhyamaka takes onboard the entire system of Yogācāra idealism.